pohjantahti/openmobius/README.md

 # OpenMobius

-OpenMobius is an open-source, partial replication of Mobius Final Fantasy in React.
+OpenMobius is an open-source, interactive archive of the Mobius Final Fantasy game.
+In its current form, it's a small tech demo with some interactable features.

 ## Install and run